 Lead-acid batteries are the environmental success story of our time.
-More than 97 percent of all battery lead is recycled.
-Compared to 55 percent of aluminum soft drink and beer cans, 45 percent of newspapers, 26 percent of glass bottles and 26 percent of tires, lead-acid batteries top the list of the most highly recycled consumer product.
+More than 97% of all battery lead is recycled.
+Compared to 55% of aluminum soft drink and beer cans, 45% of newspapers, 26% of glass bottles and 26% of tires, lead-acid batteries top the list of the most highly recycled consumer product.

 The lead-acid battery gains its environmental edge from its closed-loop life cycle.
-The typical new lead-acid battery contains 60 to 80 percent recycled lead and plastic.
+The typical new lead-acid battery contains 60-80% recycled lead and plastic.
 When a spent battery is collected, it is sent to a permitted recycler where, under strict environmental regulations, the lead and plastic are reclaimed and sent to a new battery manufacturer.

 Why recycle lead-acid batteries?
-Lead-acid spent batteries certain toxic components pose a potential risk to the environment and human health.
-However, recycling:
+Lead-acid spent batteries contain certain toxic components which pose a potential risk to the environment and human health.
+Recycling batteries:

 - Saves Natural Resources: By making products from recycled materials instead of virgin materials, we conserve land and reduce the need to mine for more minerals.